fanout/editor/README.md

 Client textarea uses CodeMirror.

 Server is a Django app.
-Updates are sent over Pushpin.
+Updates are sent over Fanout Cloud or Pushpin.

 There is a public instance available here: [http://editor.fanoutapp.com](http://editor.fanoutapp.com).